FOSSonTop/aosp/legacy/build-for-old-devices.md

+# Patches for building modern AOSP for old devices

-For basic building instructions refer to [Building 101](../building-101/index.md) and incorporate the below patches after syncing or use LineageOS-UL.
+For basic building instructions refer to [Building 101](../building-101/) and incorporate the below patches after syncing or use LineageOS-UL.

 The following article pertains to the optimization of legacy devices,